-The true width and orientation of the mineralised zone has yet to be established.
-However the diamond core shows that the veins have a range of orientations including a few veins of massive sulphide up to 10 cm thick oriented at 90- degrees to the core (Figure 1).
+The true width and orientation of the mineralised zone is yet to be established.
+However the diamond core shows that the veins have a range of orientations including numerous veins that oriented at between 60 and 90 degrees to the core axis.